Parallel algorithms and concentration bounds for the Lovasz Local Lemma via witness DAGs: A deterministic parallel algorithm

 \section{A deterministic parallel algorithm}

 In this section, we derandomize the algorithm of Section~\ref{a1Asec5}.
 The resulting deterministic algorithm requires an additional slack compared to the Parallel Resampling Algorithm (which in turn requires additional slack compared to the sequential algorithm).
-For the symmetric LLL setting, we require that $e p d^{1+\epsilon} \leq 1$ for some (constant) $\epsilon > 0$.
+For the symmetric LLL setting, we require that $e p d^{1+\epsilon} \leq 1$ for some (constant) $\epsilon > 0$; this is the same criterion used by \cite{det-lll}.

-A previous parallel LLL algorithm was given for this criterion in \cite{det-lll}.
-It is possible to extend this to an asymmetric criterion, but this requires many definitions and technical conditions.
-Our algorithm would also be compatible with such a criterion, in a manner similar to \cite{det-lll}, however in order to focus on the main case we do not discuss this here.
+For deterministic algorithms, it is quite difficult to handle general classes of bad-events or asymmetric LLL criteria (whereas the randomized algorithms allow the bad-events to be almost arbitrary, and converge under almost the same conditions as the Shearer criterion.)
+In \cite{det-lll} and \cite{harris3}, these issues are discussed in more detail; our algorithm would also be compatible with most such extensions.
+However in order to focus on the main case we restrict ourselves to the simplest scenario; we only consider the symmetric criterion, and we assume that the set $\mathcal B$ contains $m$ bad events, which are explicitly represented as \emph{atomic} events, that is, conjunctions of terms of the form $X_i = j$.

-Similarly, the deterministic algorithms impose strong constraints on the composition of the bad events (whereas the randomized algorithms allow them to be almost arbitrary).
-These constraints are somewhat technical, so we will focus on the simplest scenario: the set $\mathcal B$ contains $m$ bad events, which are each explicitly represented as \emph{atomic} events (that is, conjunctions of terms of the form $X_i = j$).
 The paradigmatic example of this setting is the $k$-SAT problem.
-In this simplified setting, the algorithm of \cite{det-lll} requires $O(\epsilon^{-1} \log^3 (mn))$ time and $(mn)^{O(1/\epsilon)}$ processors on the EREW PRAM.\footnote{While randomized MIS algorithms appear to be faster in the CRCW model as compared to EREW, this does not appear to be true for deterministic algorithms.
+In this simplified setting, the algorithm of \cite{det-lll} requires $O(\epsilon^{-1} \log^3 (mn))$ time and $(mn)^{O(1/\epsilon)}$ processors on the EREW PRAM.
+Our main contribution in this section will be to obtain a faster algorithm, using just $O(\epsilon^{-1} \log^2 (mn))$ time.\footnote{While randomized MIS algorithms appear to be faster in the CRCW model as compared to EREW, this does not appear to be true for deterministic algorithms.
 The fastest known NC algorithms for MIS appear to require $O(\log^2 |V|)$ time (in both models).
-Thus, for the deterministic algorithms, we do not distinguish between EREW and CRCW PRAM models}
+Thus, for the deterministic algorithms, we do not distinguish between EREW and CRCW PRAM models.}